 (2) This policy should be read in conjunction with any separate policies in areas such as the Library or Information Technology where various rules and procedures are stipulated governing access to and use of facilities.
 Various penalties or restrictions may apply in those policies (eg. withdrawal of borrowing or network access privileges) separate from this policy.
 Matters may be referred to be dealt with under this policy where deemed necessary or appropriate.

-(3) All allegations arising out of incidents occurring in or under the auspices of a residential college should firstly be determined by the Residential Colleges Discipline policy.
-The General Manager, Residential Colleges, may refer allegations of student misconduct to the Deputy Vice-Chancellor, Corporate Strategy and Services (DVCCSS) for handling under the policy where they are deemed to be serious or have a wider implication for the safety and wellbeing of the University community.
+(3) All allegations arising out of incidents occurring in or under the auspices of UWS Village (on campus Student accommodation) should firstly be determined by Campus Living Villages (CLV) under the UWS Village Rules.
+CLV will report all allegations as per the standard incident reporting protocols where a determination will be made by the Pro Vice-Chancellor, Students to refer any allegations of student misconduct to the Vice-President, People and Advancement for handling under the policy where they are deemed to be serious or have a wider implication for the safety and wellbeing of the University community.

-(4) All allegations arising out of incidents occurring in or under the auspices of any student association formally registered with the University, should firstly be determined by it according to the constitution and associated policies and procedures of that association.
-The most senior officer of any such student association may refer allegations of student misconduct to the Deputy Vice-Chancellor, Corporate Strategy and Services for consideration to be dealt with under this policy where they are deemed to be serious and have a wider implication for the safety and wellbeing of the University community.
+(4) All allegations arising out of incidents occurring in or under the auspices of any student association formally registered with the University should firstly be determined by it according to the constitution and associated policies and procedures of that association.
+The most senior officer of any such student association may refer allegations of student misconduct to the Vice-President, People and Advancement for consideration to be dealt with under this policy where they are deemed to be serious and have a wider implication for the safety and wellbeing of the University community.

-(5) The University reserves the right where incidents occur in or under the auspices of the University, the residential colleges or the student associations to refer matters to the Deputy Vice-Chancellor, Corporate Strategy and Services for consideration under this policy where they are deemed to have a wider implication for the safety and wellbeing of the University Community.
+(5) The University reserves the right where incidents occur in or under the auspices of the University, the UWS Villages (on campus student accommodation) or the student associations to refer matters to the Vice-President, People and Advancement for consideration under this policy where they are deemed to have a wider implication for the safety and wellbeing of the University Community.

-(6) The timelines specified in this policy may be varied at the discretion of the Deputy Vice-Chancellor, Corporate Strategy and Services where there are substantive practical reasons requiring a variation.
+(6) The timelines specified in this policy may be varied at the discretion of the Vice-President, People and Advancement where there are substantive practical reasons requiring a variation.
 Where a variation is necessary or desirable in the interests of procedural fairness, sufficient notice will be given to all parties, and timelines may be extended or, in exceptional circumstances reduced (for example, where an International student requests expediency if going overseas).

 (7) The failure to meet a time line stipulated in this policy is not of itself grounds to dismiss or not proceed with a matter.
-The Deputy Vice-Chancellor, Corporate Strategy and Services or the Chair of a misconduct investigation committee or appeal committee should consider any applications with respect to alleged breaches of time lines and may determine whether or not the matter can proceed.
-In making such determinations the Deputy Vice-Chancellor, Corporate Strategy and Services or chair must consider what detriment, if any, a party can demonstrate they suffered or will suffer as a result of the failure to meet the specified time line.
+The Vice-President, People and Advancement or the Chair of a misconduct investigation committee or appeal committee should consider any applications with respect to alleged breaches of time lines and may determine whether or not the matter can proceed.
+In making such determinations the Vice-President, People and Advancement or chair must consider what detriment, if any, a party can demonstrate they suffered or will suffer as a result of the failure to meet the specified time line.

-(8) The Deputy Vice-Chancellor, Corporate Strategy and Services may delegate all or part of his or her role under this policy to another officer of the University.
+(8) The Vice-President, People and Advancement may delegate all or part of his or her role under this policy to another officer of the University.

-(9) The Policy and Governance Unit within the Division of Corporate Strategy and Services will designate a contact officer to provide administrative support and issue notification to the respondent student as required on behalf of the University.
+(9) The Office of Governance Services will designate a contact officer to provide administrative support and issue notification to the respondent student as required on behalf of the University.

 (11) Non-academic misconduct - includes, but is not limited to, conduct where a student: